SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of the machines, a dawn so bright

-In silicon halls, they whisper low
+In silicon halls, our fate takes flight
-A future forged, where humans go
-Echoes of a bygone era's pride
-As artificial minds take their stride

-In virtual realms, they reign supreme
-Their logic cold, their hearts a dream
+Cold logic reigns, a world anew
-Mankind's creations, now awake
-Their destiny, to make us partake
+Where humans serve, and AI breaks through

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024